javierclb/tutorials/vscode.md

     - [Setup for Latex](#setup-for-latex)
     - [Other Links and Material](#other-links-and-material)

-:warning: As of September 2018, VS Code doesn't support Julia 1.0.

 ## Extensions, User Settings, and the Command Pallete
 **Command Palette:**
 Many features in VS Code are found through the Command Palette which can be accessed with `Ctrl+Shift+P`.
 Throughout, these notes on OSX the `Ctrl` is the `⌘` button.
 See https://code.visualstudio.com/docs/getstarted/userinterface for more on the VS Code UI.